 Published Ratings

-Before we get to the details of the testing, one continual source of confusion is the difference between the Lower limit and the Comfort Rating for any given sleeping bag.
+Before we get to the details of the testing, one continual source of confusion is the difference between the Lower limit and the Comfort Rating for any given sleeping bag:

-The Lower limit of a sleeping bag should be used as a guide* for male sleepers
+• The Lower limit of a sleeping bag should be used as a guide* for male sleepers

-The Comfort Rating of a sleeping bag should be used as a guide* for female sleepers
+• The Comfort Rating of a sleeping bag should be used as a guide* for female sleepers

 In the case of the Unisex Spark 15°F / -9°C

-the Lower limit is 15°F / -9°C - which is what a male sleeper should use for orientation*
+• the Lower limit is 15°F / -9°C which is what a male sleeper should use for orientation*

-the Comfort Rating would be 29°F / -2°C - which is what a female sleeper should use for orientation*
+• the Comfort Rating would be 29°F / -2°C which is what a female sleeper should use for orientation*

 The Women's Spark 15°F / -9°C has the following ratings:

-the Lower limit would be 5°F / -15°C - which is what a male sleeper should use for orientation*
+• the Lower limit would be 5°F / -15°C - which is what a male sleeper should use for orientation*

-the Comfort Rating is 15°F / -9°C - which is what a female sleeper should use for orientation*
+• the Comfort Rating is 15°F / -9°C - which is what a female sleeper should use for orientation*

 Because the 'Lower Limit' and Comfort Rating' are not guaranteed temperatures; they are guidelines.

-- Different people perceive cold differently.
+Different people perceive cold differently.
 A male sleeper who 'sleeps cold' may care to use the 'Comfort Rating' rather than the 'Lower Limit' as an indication of the appropriate sleeping bag for his use.

-All Sea to Summit Unisex Sleeping Bags are listed using the LOWER limit, which is appropriate for male sleepers.
-Women end-users should use the COMFORT rating of a Unisex bag.
+All Sea to Summit Unisex sleeping bags are listed using the LOWER limit, which is appropriate for male sleepers.
+All Sea to Summit Women's Specific sleeping bags are listed using the COMFORT rating, which is appropriate for female sleepers.

 How sleeping bags are tested to the ISO standard

 The test is conducted using a heated manikin inside the sleeping bag in a cold chamber.
 Measurements are taken to determine how much warmth the sleeping bag retains.
+The manikins are dressed in Expedition Weight base layers with an insulating cap and the sleeping pad used has an R-Value of over 5.

 Add comment